 Thelonious Monk was another mentor.
 Both Monk and Motian have something of earlier jazz in their rhythmic feel (as he got older, Motian’s phrasing on the hi-hat sounded more and more like a drummer from the 1940s), and when Motian was about thirty, Monk gave him invaluable advice on his ride beat.
 At that age, most professional drummers would be unwilling to take instruction on their right arm, but Motian was still learning.

-Indeed, he was arguably the most profound late bloomer in jazz history.
+Indeed, Motian was one of the most profound late bloomers in jazz history.
 It’s been said that Motian on the first Bill Evans album from 1956 was “Max Roach without any chops”—an unfair characterization which nonetheless holds a kernel of truth.
-A few years later, on famous Village Vanguard recordings with Evans and Scott LaFaro, Motian is most thrilling in what he leaves out, not in what he actually plays, although his idiosyncratic sonority is now present.
-Part of how he tuned his drums (open and low) was a salute to his Armenian heritage: his mother lived in Turkey as a slave from 1915-1924 before she was able to escape and make her way to the US; his grandmother was killed by Turkish soldiers.
+A few years later, on famous Village Vanguard recordings with Evans and Scott LaFaro, Motian leaves an extraordinary amount of space, with the occasional thud of low toms cutting through the impressionistic texture.
+Part of how he tuned his drums was a salute to his Armenian heritage: his mother lived in Turkey as a slave from 1915-1924 before she was able to escape and make her way to the US; his grandmother was killed by Turkish soldiers.

 Many drummers care about tradition and heritage.
-What set Motian apart was his interest in experimentation, dating perhaps to a rehearsal with modernist composer Edgar Varèse in the mid-Fifties.
-It was perfect for Motian when jazz broke open in the early Sixties: he would go on to be the greatest free tempo drummer of his generation.
+Motian also had an abiding interest in experimentation, dating perhaps to a rehearsal with modernist composer Edgar Varèse in the mid-Fifties.
+When jazz broke open in the early Sixties, it was perfect for Motian, who would go on to be the greatest free tempo drummer of the older generation.
 On Evans’s Trio 64, Motian comes into his own.
 Fiery bassist Gary Peacock has room to play anything he likes, but Motian’s ride cymbal hiccups, the kit rattles, and the bass drum thunks like Monk’s left hand.
 It’s not surprising that Evans began asking Motian to play softer, after which Motian quit to work with pianist Paul Bley, the passionate disciple of free jazz avatar Ornette Coleman.
 Their discoveries are documented on the classic albums Paul Bley with Gary Peacock and Turning Point with John Gilmore.